 Continue reading “Power Tube FAQ: EL84, EL34, and 6L6”

-Preamp Tube FAQ: What is the most common Preamp Tube?
+Preamp Tube FAQ: What do Preamp Tubes do?

 The 12AX7, 12AT7, and 12AU7 all belong to the same family of nine contact, twin triode tubes.
 In many cases, these tubes are interchangeable and can easily be swapped.
 We will take a look at why you might, or might not want to swap out the different types of tubes.